hiradtaba/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 Hi, my name is Hirad Tabatabaei.
 I'm currently an undergraduate student in Electrical Engineering at University of Massachusetts Amherst.
-I am interested in attending graduate school. my fields of interest include signal processing, machine learning and robotics.
+I am interested in pursuing reserach opportunities.
+My fields of interest include signal processing, machine learning and robotics.
 I am also knowledgable in the field of circuits and electronics.